 - The ABh command is clocked into the device.
 Eight clocks are required to transfer the command.
 The most significant bit of the command is transferred first. - Three dummy bytes are then clocked in for the address.
-These clocks are required to provide time for the device to exit power-down mode and fetch the device ID.
-A total of 24 clocks are required to transfer the three dummy bytes. - For this operation, the \overline{CS} pin continues to be asserted after the 8th clock.
-In this operation, the \overline{CS} pin is held low for the time it takes to transfer the device ID.
+These clocks are required to provide time for the device to exit power down mode and fetch the device ID.
+A total of 24 clocks are required to transfer the three dummy bytes. - For this operation, the $\overline{\text{CS}}$ pin continues to be asserted after the 8th clock.
+In this operation, the $\overline{\text{CS}}$ pin is held low for the time it takes to transfer the Device ID.
 Therefore, 40 clocks are required to complete this operation; 8 for the command, 24 for the dummy bytes, and 8 clocks for the device ID. - The device ID is shifted out on the SO pin, with the most significant bit of the value being transmitted first.
-The device ID is read out continuously until the $\overline{\text{CS}}$ pin is deasserted.
+The device ID is read out continuously until the CS pin is deasserted.

-6.34.6 Transfer Sequence - Resume from Ultra-Deep Power-Down
+7.30.6 Transfer Sequence - Resume from Ultra-Deep Power-Down

-To perform the resume from Ultra-Deep Power-Down operation, the $\overline{\text{CS}}$ pin is asserted and the information transferred as follows:
+To perform the resume from Ultra-Deep Power-Down operation, the \overline{CS} pin is asserted and the information transferred as follows:

 - The ABh command is clocked into the device.
 Eight clocks are required to transfer the command.
-The most significant bit of the command is transferred first. - Once CS is deasserted, hardware initiates an internal reset of the device and the SRAM contents are lost. - The device exits the Ultra-Deep Power-Down mode within the time t{RUDPD} defined in Section 7.5.
+The most significant bit of the command is transferred first. - Once CS is deasserted, hardware initiates an internal reset of the device and the SRAM contents are lost. - The device exits the Ultra Deep Power-Down mode within the time t{RUDPD} as defined in Section 8.5, AC Characteristics - All Other Parameters.

-Figure 28 shows a timing diagram of this timing parameter.
+Figure 27 shows a timing diagram of this timing parameter.

-Figure 28.
+Figure 27.
 Resume from Deep Power-Down or Ultra-Deep Power-Down